bd2kccd/data-reader/README.md

 Currently, CMU's [Tetrad](https://github.com/cmu-phil/tetrad) project uses this data reader to handle the data validation and loading in their GUI application.
 Our [causal-cmd](https://github.com/bd2kccd/causal-cmd) command line tool also uses it.

-## General Data Reading/Loading
+## General Tabular Data Reading

 The usage of data reader is based on the target file type: Tabular or Covariance.
 For tabular data, you should choose the right class based on the data type: continuous, discrete, or mixed.
-For covariance data, the data type can only be continuous.

-For example, let's read/load a continuous tabular data file.
+For example, let's read a continuous tabular data file.
 The first thing is to read the data columns using the `TabularColumnReader`.

 ````java
 Set<String> columnNames = new HashSet<>(Arrays.asList("X1", "\"X3\"", "X5", " ", "X7", "X9", "", "X10", "X11"));